shanwai1234/beautiful-jekyll/RN.md

 <hr>

 01-2019
++ My GPWAS paper was posted in preprint server and this is one of my most interested works in my PhD.
+Integration of hundreds of phenotypes to investigate gene properties of maize from multiple perspectives, such as evolutionary features, expression and synteny analysis.
+Must be a potentially valuable guide for studies in other species with similar dataset of genomics and phenomics in upcoming decades.

-Attended my first PAG meeting, and presented my research on solving complexity of phenomic data using genomic data.
++ Attended my first PAG meeting, and presented my research on solving complexity of phenomic data using genomic data.
 So many people expected to see the whole story and I believe the paper should come very soon !!

 <p align="center">
   <img width="200" height="280" src="https://i.imgur.com/yjC6ZjW.jpg">